Ch3ru09/popsicle-crash/README.md

 # Popsicle crash

-## This is definitely not a copy of candy crush that didn't take inspiration from the final senior project of a friend of mine (Ziying <3)
+## This is definitely not a copy of candy crush that didn't take inspiration from the senior project of a friend of mine (Ziying <3)

 ### _Nope, definitely not_